 Do you Even Need a Proactive Estate Planning?

-Admittedly, not everyone needs Proactive Estate Planning.
+Not everyone needs Proactive Estate Planning.
 If your situation is simple – not much property, no children, or no worthy cause, a simple Will can mostly work quite well.

-However, if you do have property (Real Estate, Business) and loved ones, most likely a Proactive Estate Planning will benefit you and your beneficiaries.
+However, if you do have property, real estate, business, and loved ones, most likely a Proactive Estate Planning will benefit you and your beneficiaries.

 How to find out?